-Effective upon the closing of this offering, our nominating and governance committee will be comprised of James Healy, M.D., Ph.D. and Bahija Jallal, Ph.D., with Dr. Healy serving as the chair of the committee.
+Our nominating and corporate governance committee did not meet during our fiscal year ended December 31, 2023.
+Our nominating and corporate governance committee is comprised of James Healy, M.D., Ph.D. and Bahija Jallal, Ph.D., with Dr. Healy serving as chair of the committee.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable rules of Nasdaq.
-The nominating and corporate governance committee's responsibilities upon the closing of this offering will include:
+The nominating and corporate governance committee's responsibilities include: